First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: LArTPC Reconstruction and At-Rest Annihilation Selection

-Following the established selection criteria, the number of data events is reduced from 520 initial candidates in the selected mass range, down to 11 stopping antiprotons annihilation at rest candidate.
-All 11 candidates are identified as proton-like using the PID $\chi^2$ calculation.
-For completeness, the d$E$/d$x$ as a function of the residual range distribution of the antiproton candidates is shown in bottom of Fig.~\ref{fig:dedx_rr_mc_data} and all align well with the proton-like expected curve.
-All 11 candidates are expected to be true antiproton annihilations at rest given the relatively small mis-identification rate evaluated from MC.
-Furthermore, the distribution of the reconstructed beamline mass of these candidates is centered around the antiproton mass peak shown in Fig.~\ref{fig:candidates_beamlinemass} with a fitted Gaussian centered at $\sim$933~MeV/c$^2$ enforcing the case that these are true antiprotons.
+Following the established selection criteria, the number of data events from the data period described in Sec.~\ref{sec:lariat_detector} is reduced from 520 initial candidates in the selected mass range, down to 11 candidate stopping antiprotons annihilating at rest.
+The reconstructed beamline mass distribution shown in Fig.~\ref{fig:candidates_beamlinemass} with a fitted Gaussian centered at 933.2 $\pm$ 27.0~MeV/c$^2$ suggests that these are all true antiprotons.
+All 11 candidates are also identified as proton-like using the PID $\chi^2$ calculation.
+The d$E$/d$x$ as a function of the residual range distribution of the antiproton candidates is shown in bottom of Fig.~\ref{fig:dedx_rr_mc_data}.
+All 11 candidates align well with the proton-like expected curve confirming that they are expected to be true antiproton annihilations at rest given the small misidentification rate of $2.5\pm1.8$\% evaluated from the simulation.

-A summary of the effect of each selection cut is shown in Table \ref{table:selection_antiproton} with the first line corresponding to the beamline selection for data, and all of the MC generated events.
-The second and third line corresponds to the hand-scanned selection while the fourth and final line to the PID using the LArTPC reconstructed hits.
-Pile-ups are not simulated in this analysis thus a difference in the relative number of events removed from data and MC is expected for the second selection cut.

-A collection of representative selected antiproton annihilation at rest event displays from data and MC simulation is provided in Appendix \ref{appendix:pbar_events}.
+A summary of the effect of each selection cut is shown in Table \ref{table:selection_antiproton}.
+High energy muon pile-ups are not simulated, so a difference in the relative number of events removed from data and simulation is expected for the second cut.
+A collection of selected antiproton annihilation event displays from data and simulation is provided in Appendix \ref{appendix:pbar_events}.